 Here’s a table (desktop only) describing several common actions that can be taken with the robots.txt file.
 The table was taken directly from Google’s documentation.

-In summary of the robots.txt guide, remember that using the Disallow directive in this file is not the same as using the noindex meta tag.
+The key takeaway: using the Disallow directive in robots.txt is not the same as using the noindex meta tag.
+Blocking a URL from crawling won’t necessarily keep it out of the index or search results.

-You can use it to add specific rules and modify the way search engines interact with your site, but it doesn’t provide precise control over what content gets indexed and what doesn’t.
+You can use robots.txt to shape how search engines interact with your site.
+But it doesn’t give you precise control over what gets indexed.